microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestingEngine/IsTestRewritten.md

 # TestingEngine.IsTestRewritten method

-Checks if the test executed by the testing engine has been rewritten.
+Checks if the test executed by the testing engine has been rewritten with the current version.

 ```csharp
 public bool IsTestRewritten()